android/games-samples/agdk/adpf/README.md

 - Minimum API level of 31 (Android S) and a supported device (such as Pixel 6~)

+### Older Android versions

+This sample is set to a minApi of 24 to demonstrate how to conditionally check for NDK API availability using __builtin_available in the C++ code and __ANDROID_UNAVAILABLE_SYMBOLS_ARE_WEAK__ as a compiler preprocessor define.
+This functionality was added in NDK 26.
+Running the sample on an earlier version of Android will work, but will be missing the thermal and performance hint functionality.

 ### 3rd party libraries

 1. Open a terminal and set the working directory to `agdk/third_party/`